Hans-Johann Färber

-Hans-Johann Färber (born 20 April 1947) is a German rower who competed for West Germany in the 1968 Summer Olympics and in the 1972 Summer Olympics.
+Hans-Johann Färber (born 20 April 1947) is a German rower who competed for West Germany in the 1968 Summer Olympics, 1972 Summer Olympics and in the 1976 Summer Olympics.

 Rowing

 At the 1967 European Rowing Championships, he won bronze with Udo Brecht in the coxless pair.
 At the 1968 Summer Olympics, he was a crew member of the West German boat that finished twelfth in the coxed four event.
 He competed at the 1970 World Rowing Championships in St. Catharines in the coxed four and won gold.
 He competed at the 1971 European Rowing Championships and won a gold medal with the coxed four.
 At the 1972 Summer Olympics in Munich, he was a crew member of the West German boat that won the gold medal in the coxed four event.
 At the 1974 World Rowing Championships in Lucerne, he won bronze with the coxed four.
 At the 1975 World Rowing Championships in Nottingham, he won bronze with the coxed four.
 At the 1976 Summer Olympics in Montreal, he was a crew member of the West German boat that won the bronze medal in the coxed four event.